UNIONS Optical Identifications for VLASS Radio Sources in the Euclid Sky (UNVEIL) I. A Catalog of ~146,000 Radio Galaxies up to z~5: UNIONS-VLASS Radio Galaxy Catalog

 We first estimate the number density of galaxies in each UNIONS tile lying within the VLASS field.
 This gives a maximum number density of $\tnr{n}{den,max}=81.1$ per $\mathrm{arcmin^2}$ and a median value of $\tnr{n}{den,med}=36.1$ per $\mathrm{arcmin^2}$ (leftmost panel of Figure~\ref{fig: completeness}).
 We perform an angular separation-based cross-match, choosing a search radius of $2.5\arcsec$.
 We remove optical counterparts without valid photometry in any of \textit{ugriz} and multiple optical counterparts corresponding to a single radio source.
 The total number of clean UNIONS-VLASS radio-optical pairs is then $\tnr{N}{tot}$, and the separation between each pair is defined as $\tnr{r}{sep}$.
 Within the search radius of $r_{s}$, the number of sources with $\tnr{r}{sep}\leq\tnr{r}{s}$ is $\tnr{N}{s}$, and these sources occupy a total area of $\tnr{A}{s}=\pi\tnr{r}{s}^2\tnr{N}{s}$ $\mathrm{arcsec^2}$.
 The completeness of UNIONS-VLASS is then represented by $\tnr{N}{s}/\tnr{N}{tot}$ and the maximum is 100\%.
 The number of optical sources adjacent to radio sources by coincidence is $\tnr{N}{rand}=\tnr{A}{s}\tnr{n}{den}$.
 The cleanness is then calculated by $(\tnr{N}{tot}-\tnr{N}{rand})/\tnr{N}{tot}$.
 The $\tnr{r}{s}$ at which the cleanness intersects the completeness represents a compromise between the totality of the catalog and the contamination control (middle panel of Figure~\ref{fig: completeness}).
 With $\tnr{n}{den,med}=36.1$ per $\mathrm{arcmin^2}$, the contaminated cross-matches arising from chance coincidence is 7.5\%, approaching an estimated completeness of 92.7\% at $\tnr{r}{s}\sim1.6\arcsec$.
 When $\tnr{n}{den,max}=81.1$ per $\mathrm{arcmin^2}$ is adopted, $\tnr{r}{s}\sim1.2\arcsec$ is preferred, and the contamination rate is 9.1\% while the totality of the catalog is 89.3\%.

 Without excluding optical counterparts associated with a single radio source, we show the differential distribution of the separation between UNIONS and VLASS sources (rightmost panel of Figure~\ref{fig: completeness}).
-At $\tnr{r}{s}>1.5\arcsec$, the increase in the search radius is accompanied by an increase in the number of optical counterpart counts in the annulus, suggesting these optical counterparts are likely to be coincident associations rather than real matches.
-The threshold of $\tnr{r}{s}\sim1.5\arcsec$ is consistent with the completeness-cleanness trade-off of $1.6\arcsec$ adopting a median galaxy number density of $36.1$ per $\mathrm{arcmin^2}$. \apjsa{This value is also comparable to \citet{gordon_quick_2023}, who found that the probability that an AllWISE soruce is the true positive counterpart of an unresolved VLASS radio source reaches 80\% at a positional uncertainty of $1.8\arcsec$.}
+At $\tnr{r}{s}>1.5\arcsec$, the increase in the search radius is accompanied by an increase in the number of optical counterpart counts in the annulus, suggesting that these optical counterparts are likely to be coincident associations rather than real matches.
+The threshold of $\tnr{r}{s}\sim1.5\arcsec$ is consistent with the completeness-cleanness trade-off of $1.6\arcsec$ adopting a median galaxy number density of $36.1$ per $\mathrm{arcmin^2}$. \apjsa{This value is comparable to the findings of \citet{gordon_quick_2023}, who reported that the probability that an AllWISE source is the true postive counterpart to an unresolved VLASS radio source reaches 80\% at a positional uncertainty of $1.8''$.}